 “I can’t sleep.
 I just woke up a few hours ago,” she reminded him.

-She coiled her hair around a finger, watching her protector.
-His face looked angry illuminated by the orange firelight, but she blamed it on dark shadows that blackened every dint in his features.
+She coiled a strand of hair around a finger, watching her protector.
+Illuminated by the orange firelight, his face looked severely angry.
+She blamed it on dark shadows that blackened every dint in his features.

-“If I went to sleep, I’d just have nightmares anyway,” Eena said.
+“If I went to sleep, I would just have nightmares anyway.”

-Ian’s eyes flickered at her for a second before returning to the fire.
+Ian flickered a glance at her before returning his gaze to the fire.
 “It shocked me to see Angelle in your dream,” he admitted.
 “She looked beautiful.”

 “Yes, she did.
 I don’t know how Anesidora managed that.
-You’d think if she could create such illusions she’d make herself look better.”
+You’d think if she could create such illusions she would make herself look better.”

-Ian actually chuckled.
-It was unexpected, and Eena glanced up as though checking to see if her ears had deceived her.
-She smiled, finding a softer look on his face.
+It was a sweet sound to hear Ian actually chuckle out loud.
+It was unexpected.
+Eena looked up as if checking to be sure her ears hadn’t deceived her.
+She smiled at a softer look on his face.